mikeroyal/SQL-NoSQL-Guide/README.md

 [Apache HBase™](https://hbase.apache.org/) is an open-source, NoSQL, distributed big data store.
 It enables random, strictly consistent, real-time access to petabytes of data.
 HBase is very effective for handling large, sparse datasets.
 HBase serves as a direct input and output to the Apache MapReduce framework for Hadoop, and works with Apache Phoenix to enable SQL-like queries over HBase tables.

+[Hadoop Distributed File System (HDFS)](https://www.ibm.com/analytics/hadoop/hdfs) is a distributed file system that handles large data sets running on commodity hardware.
+It is used to scale a single Apache Hadoop cluster to hundreds (and even thousands) of nodes.
+HDFS is one of the major components of Apache Hadoop, the others being [MapReduce](https://www.ibm.com/analytics/hadoop/mapreduce) and [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

+[Apache Mesos](http://mesos.apache.org/) is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
+It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.

+[Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.

+[ElasticSearch](https://www.elastic.co/) is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Elasticsearch is developed in Java.

+[Logstash](https://www.elastic.co/products/logstash) is a tool for managing events and logs.
+When used generically, the term encompasses a larger system of log collection, processing, storage and searching activities.

+[Kibana](https://www.elastic.co/products/kibana) is an open source data visualization plugin for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

+[Trino](https://trino.io/) is a Distributed SQL query engine for big data.
+It is able to tremendously speed up [ETL processes](https://docs.microsoft.com/en-us/azure/architecture/data-guide/relational-data/etl), allow them all to use standard SQL statement, and work with numerous data sources and targets all in the same system.

+[Extract, transform, and load (ETL)](https://docs.microsoft.com/en-us/azure/architecture/data-guide/relational-data/etl) is a data pipeline used to collect data from various sources, transform the data according to business rules, and load it into a destination data store.

 [Redis(REmote DIctionary Server)](https://redis.io/) is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
 It provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.

 [FoundationDB](https://www.foundationdb.org/) is an open source distributed database designed to handle large volumes of structured data across clusters of commodity servers.
 It organizes data as an ordered key-value store and employs ACID transactions for all operations.
 It is especially well-suited for read/write workloads but also has excellent performance for write-intensive workloads.
 FoundationDB was acquired by [Apple in 2015](https://techcrunch.com/2015/03/24/apple-acquires-durable-database-company-foundationdb/).